GunnerLab/mcce4_tutorial/docs/guide/p_batch.md

                         Turn on this flag to use a scheduler. (default: False)
 ```

 Let's look at an example of how pro_batch can be used.
 First, create a directory, and fill it with protein files.
-For this example, assume a directory called "source_files" containing a couple PDB files.
+Consider using **getpdb** to download PDB files directly from RCSB.org (getpdb included in MCCE4-Alpha/MCCE_bin).
+For this example, assume a directory called "source_files" containing a couple PDB files:

 ```
 user@example:/pro_batch_testing$ ls source_files